Do You Need Cyber Essentials Accreditation ?

 Our team of experts can guide you through each control individually so that you achieve the Cyber Essentials accreditation.
 As with all our services, we are particularly mindful about how this requirement can be tailored for small or micro organisations.

-We can partner with you to provide this service in 3 different ways, depending on how much you want us to be involved in creating and formulating the necessary policies and completing the necessary documentation – all the way from just providing a guidance document and the necessary templates, through a joint effort to actually completing all the documentation and after your confirmation that it is how you want your security to be arranged, you can sign the documents and submit them for accreditation.
+We can partner with you to provide this service in 3 different ways, depending on how much you want us to be involved in creating and formulating the necessary policies and completing the necessary documentation – all the way from just providing a guidance document and the necessary templates, through a joint effort to actually completing all the documentation.

 Why Do You Need To Have Certification?

-The other value is of course that your clients know that their data is safe with you.
+The other value is of course that your clients know that their data is safe.
 Some of your clients might insist on you having the accreditation.